Josephwjack/game-hub/README.md

 ## Credit

-Thank you Mosh Hamedani for your React with TypeScript course that helped me brush up on many React principles that were becoming fuzzy for me aswell as learning TypeScript.
+Thank you Mosh Hamedani for your React with TypeScript course.

 ## Installation